scaleway/terraform-provider-scaleway/docs/resources/object_bucket_lock_configuration.md

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+The `scaleway_object_bucket_lock_configuration` resource exports certain attributes once the object lock configuration is retrieved.
+These attributes can be referenced in other parts of your Terraform configuration.

-- `id` - The unique identifer of the Object bucket lock configuration.
+- `id` - The unique identifier of the Object bucket lock configuration.

 ~> **Important:** Object Storage bucket lock configuration IDs are [regional](../guides/regions_and_zones.md#resource-ids), which means they are of the form `{region}/{id}`, e.g. `fr-par/11111111-1111-1111-1111-111111111111`

 ## Import

-Bucket lock configurations can be imported using the `{region}/{bucketName}` identifier, e.g.
+Bucket lock configurations can be imported using the `{region}/{bucketName}` identifier, as shown below:

 ```bash
 terraform import scaleway_object_bucket_lock_configuration.some_bucket fr-par/some-bucket